-Use code "FR3SH" for free delivery on your first order
+Use code "FARMFRESH" for $10 off your first order

-    "Our story begins in 1840 when our ancestors, the "Markut" family, sailed from Switzerland to New Orleans, taking the steamship up the Mississippi River to the Bond-Madison County area of southern Illinois.
-Once settled in America, the Markut name was changed back to a previous old-world spelling "Marcoot".
-By the mid-1800s, our ancestors were raising and milking Jersey cattle.
-We are extremely proud of the fact that seven generations of our family have raised Jersey cattle.
-Fast forward with us to 2009.
-Our parents, John & Linda Marcoot, came to us with the realization that they were thinking about the succession of the farm.
-They gave us the choice to either continue the dairy or to pursue our own desires and attend college.
-Our original plan was to finish our Undergraduate and Master’s Degrees then pursue careers off the farm.
-However, it didn’t take us long to realize we wanted to continue in family heritage in the dairy business.
-Luckily for us, our Dad still manages the Jersey herd today.
-In 2010, we embarked on a new adventure in the legacy of the Marcoot Jersey Farm by creating our first wheels of cheese.
+The Marcoot story begins in 1840 when their ancestors, the "Markut" family, sailed from Switzerland to New Orleans, taking the steamship up the Mississippi River to the Bond-Madison County area of Southern Illinois.
+Once settled in America, the Markut name was changed back to a previous old-world spelling: "Marcoot".
+By the mid-1800s, their ancestors were raising and milking Jersey cattle.
+Seven generations and nearly 150 years later, John and Linda Marcoot posed a question to their children: would you rather stay on the dairy farm or pursue another career path?
+The youngest generation's original plan was to leave.
+It wasn't long, however, before the Marcoot siblings changed their minds and decided to continue the legacy that had been built over 7 generations.
+In 2010, the youngest generation embarked on a new adventure in the legacy of the Marcoot Jersey Farm by creating their first wheels of cheese.

 Marcoot Creamery's cheese is made from the milk of their own Registered Jersey cattle.
 Their 100 milking Jersey cows spend their days pasturing on paddocks rich with a variety of native grasses.
 The cow's rich and nutritious milk is then transferred to Marcoot's underground aging cave (designed after the man-made cheese caves in Switzerland) where time works it's magic!